 Service requests can be simple or more complex.
 Regardless of priorities and flows, collaboration among stakeholders makes all the difference.
 Breaking silos through inter-team collaboration makes perfect sense.
-For a multi-disciplinary IT team, helping your colleagues will give you a better perspective on what you need to do and make the adjustments you need.
-Level 1 and Level 2 support teams, for example, must be fully synergistic to optimize problem solving.
+For a multi-disciplinary IT team, helping your colleagues will give you a better perspective on what you need to do and make the necessary adjustments.
+For example, level 1 and Level 2 support teams must be fully synergistic to optimize problem-solving.

 Building an IT “bubble” and going off alone will not help you.
 Including business stakeholders and your different users remains the key to a successful ITSM project.

 Knowledge, if not shared, has less impact.
 By documenting knowledge articles and evolving this library of solutions, you will make your people more efficient and your customers definitely happier!

 This internal sharing will provide important data for any service center ; the increase of the first call resolution rate.

 This metric is critical because the more calls, emails, and requests are handled at the first call, the more you’ll be able to optimize the costs of that service.